Table of Contents

 Laser hair removal is something to consider if you are tired of using more conventional procedures, such as shaving and waxing, to eliminate unwanted hair.
 Laser hair treatments are effective because they prevent the follicles from developing new hair.
-But is there laser hair removal side effects?
+But what about laser hair removal side effects?
 Laser hair removal is safe for the vast majority of people.
 In addition, there are no long-term adverse consequences associated with the operation.

-There is a high incidence of minor side effects
+There is a high incidence of minor side effects.

 Intolerable itching and flushing

 Irritation of the skin is a potential side effect of laser hair removal.
 After the procedure, you can also observe mild redness and swelling in the treated area.
 Nevertheless, these effects are not significant.
 You’ll likely have the same side effects after undergoing other methods of hair removal as well, like waxing.
 To lessen the severity of these side effects, your technician may administer a topical anesthetic before the operation.

 After the treatment, the overall irritation should go away within the first few hours.
 If you’re experiencing discomfort or swelling, you might find that applying ice packs helps.
 If you suffer symptoms beyond mild irritation or the adverse effects become more severe, you should make an appointment with your doctor.

 If your technicians used the wrong laser settings for your treatment or are using an old laser device, you may experience hyperpigmentation or hypopigmentation.
 In addition, if you have light skin, you’re more likely to develop darker patches from laser hair removal.
 Conversely, people with dark skin may experience the opposite effect: the process may leave them with lighter patches.
 However, similar to skin irritation, these changes are transient; in most cases, there is no reason to be concerned about them.